Contiguous United States: Hawaii

 The territory of Hawaii, consisting of the entire Hawaiian Islands archipelago except for Midway Atoll, (Note: Midway is an unorganized and unincorporated territory of the United States.) became the 50th state of the United States on August 21, 1959.
 It is the southernmost U.S. state, and the latest one to join the Union.
 Not part of any continent, Hawaii is located in the Pacific Ocean, about 2200. mi from North America and almost halfway between North America and Asia.
 In Hawaii and overseas American territories, for instance, the terms the Mainland or U.S. Mainland are often used to refer to the 49 states in North America.

 Puerto Rico

-Puerto Rico is an unincorporated territory of the United States located in the northeast Caribbean Sea, approximately 1,000. mi southeast of Miami, Florida.
+Puerto Rico is a Spanish-speaking unincorporated territory of the United States located in the northeast Caribbean Sea, approximately 1,000. mi southeast of Miami, Florida.
 Puerto Ricans born in Puerto Rico are U.S. citizens and are free to move to the mainland United States.
 The term Stateside Puerto Rican refers to residents of any U.S. state or the District of Columbia who were born in, or can trace their family ancestry to, Puerto Rico.